Add-ons styles loader

 @plone/registry has a helper utility createAddonsStyleLoader which generates an add-ons loader file.
 That file contains the aggregated files from all the registered add-ons, keeping the order in which they were defined.

-This loader is also a .css file and is placed in the root of your application.
-By default, it's called addons.styles.css.
+This loader is also a .css file and is placed in the .plone directory in the root of your application.
+By default, it's called publicui.css for the Public UI and cmsui.css for the CMSUI.

 Important